Crystalwarrior/KFO-Server/README.md

     - Adds an area by name or ID to the zone you are watching.
 * **zone_delete**
     - Deletes the zone you are watching.
+* **zone_info**
+    - Lists brief description of the zone you are watching, as well as lists all players in areas part of the zone.
 * **zone_lights** "on/off"
     - Changes the light status of every area in a zone you are watching to on or off.
 * **zone_list**